ysitta/Neural_Network/quiz.md

 6. From the two confusion matrix, what can we infer?
   - [ ] The more the neuron, the model tends to overfit
   - [ ] The more the neuron, the model tends to underfit
-  - [ ] The number of neuron in the hidden layer doesn't relate with underfit or overfit
+  - [ ] The number of neuron in the hidden layer does not relate with underfit or overfit

 ## 4.2 Model Tuning